staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/team-collaboration.md

 <img src="https://assets.postman.com/postman-docs/v10/leave-team-confirmation-v10-2.jpg" alt="Leave and delete team" width="500px"/>

-When you leave a team, you can also choose to keep your personal workspaces and the data within them in an account if the following is true: you're from a Free, Basic, or Professional team and you don't have an account.
+When you leave a team, you can also choose to keep your personal workspaces and the data within them in an account if you're from a Free, Basic, or Professional team and you don't have an account.

 <img src="https://assets.postman.com/postman-docs/v10/leave-team-keep-personal-data-confirmation-v10.jpg" alt="Leave team and keep personal data" width="500px"/>